 2. Management of multiple accounts

-The free version allows the user to connect not more than 3 social media profiles, along with a very basic real-time analytics report – although it is not of much help.
+The free version allows the user to connect not more than 3 social media profiles, along with a very basic real-time analytics report.
 It is pretty easy to upload the images, write text and schedule the posts on this tool.
-However, Hootsuite lacks super cool features such as “re-buffer.”
-Features like these save the time of marketers who are looking to post in a rush.
+However, Hootsuite lacks super cool and handy feature such as “re-buffer.”

 3. Number of scheduled posts

-Wherever Buffer lacks, Hootsuite makes up for it.
 Unlike Buffer – which has an upper limit of 10 scheduled posts a profile – Hootsuite doesn’t have any such limit.
 You can schedule as many posts as you want – even if you use the free version.
-You really don’t have to worry about crossing the limit while doing social media.

 4. Real-time social media analytics